 This is where an attorney can really help you.
 At Cuddigan Law from the moment we start representing you, we work hard to gather all the medical records from your health care providers that will support your case and we thoroughly prepare you for your hearing.

 During your hearing there will be a lot of questions thrown at you.
-So you are prepared, here are some of the questions we will cover in the pre-hearing meetings:
+So you are prepared, we will cover the expected questions in the pre-hearing meetings.